carvalhovitor2/sherpany/README.md

 ## Backups

-Backups are handled by [Velero](https://velero.io/), an OpenSource kubernetes cluster backup solution and restores are easily done through it's CLI, thus no need for an actual backup script.
+Backups are handled by [Velero](https://velero.io/), an OpenSource kubernetes cluster backup solution and restores are easily done through it's CLI, thus no need for an actual backup script.They are stored in a separate s3 bucket which is created in the bootsrap terraform module.